ahadas/ahadas.github.io/about.md

 I am a software engineer at [Red Hat](https://www.redhat.com) and a graduate student at the [Open University of Israel](http://www.openu.ac.il).
 I am interested in different aspects of programming and particularly in large and distributed software development and modularization techniques.

-I live in Tel-Aviv, Israel.
+I live in Herzliya, Israel.

 # Projects
 Following are the projects I work on nowadays or worked on in the past.